 New Forest Navigation map reading courses start from New Forest car parks that are all easily reached by car from New Forest villages and surrounding towns and main transport links and road network for those coming across Hampshire from London or South East or West England.

 One and two day map reading courses can also be arranged to start from the centre of Brockenhurst, Lyndhurst or Ashurst railway station, Burley village and those close to Ringwood and Fordingbridge.
 Additionally a lift can be arranged if you arrive public transport or are using public transport to travel within the forest.
 Courses for groups, corporate or special events can start at or close to your venue.
 Ask securemail to find out more.

 New Forest Navigation courses start from Forestry Commission car parks.
 You can view the actual location of each on the maps below (tip - use the satellite view to see the actual layout of the car park).
-You can view and download schematic maps and directions to the car parks.
+You can view and download schematic maps and directions to the all car parks on the course locations and directions page.
 Please allow plenty of time to travel safely across the New Forest as much of it is on 40mph speed limit roads.

 You can view every start location here